write-mv/write.mv/README.md

-# Write.mv Core source code
+# Write.mv

-This repository contains the actual code on https://www.write.mv .
+Write.mv is an Open Source micro blogging platform.

 # Important to know